Taxin2012/Taxin2012-Helix-Plugins/README.md

 TFA Support - written by me plugin that add full support for TFA weapons pack.
 Generates items, add ability to use attachments in inventory like items (equip to weapons), auto change and registering ammo and ammo types.
-Also show in description of weapon what attachments are u using, ammo type and magazine capacity.
+Also show in description of weapon what attachments are you using, ammo type and magazine capacity.

 "sh_tfa_ammo.lua" - Here you can add ammo ( and new ammo types ).
 "sh_tfa_weps.lua" - Here you can edit weapon stats.